yunhaod/postura/README.md

 The script will:
 - Connect to the Arduino over BLE
-- Stream live sensor readings from all six channels
+- Stream live sensor readings from all 5 channels
 - Save the readings to a labeled **CSV file**

 One CSV is collected per posture class, then merged for training.
-The resulting dataset contains rows of six sensor values, each labeled with a posture class.
+The resulting dataset contains rows of five sensor values, each labeled with a posture class.

 > 📁 Pre-collected datasets are available on [Google Drive](https://drive.google.com/drive/folders/1llwXYXDqBAFsbgVDumwpWMneEyu6bSd-)